-83 Felix Wilfred, South Asian Christianity in Context, Felix Wilfred (Ed.), The Oxford Handbook of Christianity in Asia, (198 Madison Avenue, NY: Oxford University Press, 2014),31.
+4 Felix Wilfred, South Asian Christianity in Context, Felix Wilfred (Ed.), The Oxford Handbook of Christianity in Asia, (198 Madison Avenue, NY: Oxford University Press, 2014),31.

-because Asian people of many faiths were different from the European culture.
-Although these missionaries came with a purpose to evangelize them, however upon their arrival they found the Asian people totally different in a sense-who had salvation and faith.84 Along with this, Ian Gilman and Joachim Klimkeit Hans inform that missionaries also brought superior technology in cannons and ships, as well as a strong desire for wealth.
-Whereby, later on, this image changed to European superiority, fueled by technological and naval achievements.85 Wai Ching Angela Wong adds, despite conflicting positions back in their home countries these missionaries brought ideological challenges in the form of scientific worldviews of the European Enlightenment, humanistic critiques of religion, racial theories of European superiority, and triumphalistic teachings of Christianity.86 Furthermore, Gospel the missionaries' role to grab the lands spoiled the image of Christianity.
-According to South African Bishop Desmond Tutu, who said that missionaries in Africa grabbed Africans' lands and handed them the Bible.87 Similarly, missionaries in Asia were particularly interested in trade, an Indian Scholar, S. Wesley Ariarajah notes that the lucrative spice trade inspired the desire to colonize Asia.88 Apart from trade, John of Damascus played a significant role in the eighth century,
+European culture.
+Although these missionaries came with a purpose to evangelize them, however upon their arrival they found the Asian people totally different in a sense-who had salvation and faith.5 Along with this, Ian Gilman and Joachim Klimkeit Hans inform that missionaries also brought superior technology in cannons and ships, as well as a strong desire for wealth.
+Whereby, later on, this image changed to European superiority, fueled by technological and naval achievements.6 Wai Ching Angela Wong adds, despite conflicting positions back in their home countries these missionaries brought ideological challenges in the form of scientific worldviews of the European Enlightenment, humanistic critiques of religion, racial theories of European superiority, and triumphalistic Gospel teachings of Christianity.7 Furthermore, the missionaries' role to grab the lands spoiled the image of Christianity.
+According to South African Bishop Desmond Tutu, who said that missionaries in Africa grabbed Africans' lands and handed them the Bible.8 Similarly, missionaries in Asia were particularly interested in trade, an Indian Scholar, S. Wesley Ariarajah notes that the lucrative spice trade inspired the desire to colonize Asia.9 Apart from trade, John of Damascus played a significant role in the eighth century, which was fueled by the crusades and later